-During lectures, all cell-phones, smartphones, PDAs and text-messaging devices (e.g., Blackberry, iPhone, etc), gaming devices (electronic or otherwise), and all other portable entertainment or communication devices (e.g., radios, music/video players, etc) must be turned off and put away.
+During lectures, all cell phones, text-messaging devices, and PDAs (e.g., "smart" watches, etc), gaming devices (electronic or otherwise), and all other portable electronic, entertainment, or communication devices (e.g., tablets, music/video players, etc) must be turned off and put away.
 The same is required during exams.
 Students are not permitted to use a computer in class without the professor's prior permission [very rare].
 Students are very strongly advised to take lecture notes with pen and paper, and spare paper is required for completing and submitting quizzes and activities.
-Very rarely, by prior arrangement, special exceptions to this guideline might be considered on an explicit and individual basis (e.g., certain students requiring assistive technology, or rare individuals who formally demonstrate -- and continue to demonstrate -- to the professor exclusive note-taking activity, as well as exceptional maturity and conscientiousness, with their computer use; wireless/internet use is prohibited and must be disabled by anyone pre-approved for electronic note-taking).
+Very rarely, by prior arrangement, special exceptions to this may be permitted on an explicit and individual basis (e.g., certain students with documented disabilities specifically requiring assistive technology) and would require formally and consistently demonstrating exclusive note-taking activity, as well as exceptional maturity and conscientiousness, during computer use; wireless/internet use is prohibited and must be disabled by anyone pre-approved for electronic note-taking).
 As noted above, students who distract themselves and/or others by text-messaging or using other devices gain no credit at all for attendance and will be asked to stop doing so or to leave the classroom.
 In terms of grades and actual learning, there is no value at all in physically attending lecture while being mentally absent.